Effective December 31, 2019

 Please note that even if you choose to remove your information or “opt-out,” you will still see advertisements while you are browsing online; however, those advertisements will no longer be tailored to your interests.
 Additionally, information regarding your usage of the online services may still be collected for research, analytics or internal operations purposes.
 We are not responsible for the effectiveness of any such opt-out options.

-UPFF is a United States company and the Services is provided from the United States.
+UPFF is a United States company and the Services are provided from the United States.
 If you are a user who resides outside the United States, please be aware that information we collect will be transferred to and processed in the United States.
-By using the Services, or providing us with any information, you consent to the collection, processing, maintenance and transfer of such information in and to the United States and other applicable countries in which the privacy laws may not be as comprehensive as or equivalent to, those in the country where you reside and/or are a citizen
+By using the Services, or providing us with any information, you consent to the collection, processing, maintenance and transfer of such information in and to the United States and other applicable countries in which the privacy laws may not be as comprehensive as or equivalent to, those in the country where you reside and/or are a citizen.

-Third-party web sites and services accessible through this Services have separate privacy and data collection practices, independent of us.
+Third-party web sites and services accessible through the Services have separate privacy and data collection practices, independent of us.
 We have no responsibility or liability for these independent policies or actions.
 Please be careful and responsible online.
 If you post personal information online that is accessible to the public, you may receive unsolicited messages from other parties in return.
 While we strive to protect your information, we cannot ensure or warrant the security of any information through the transmission process, and any transmission by you of information is done at your own risk.

-- Updates and Effective Date
+10. Updates and Effective Date.